Horse meat: Finland

 Horse meat is available in butcher shops and shops specializing in meats but it can sometimes be found in supermarkets, especially in ground form.
 The most common way to eat horse meat is in sausage form, especially meetwursti (Mettwurst), a cured and smoked sausage which often contains pork, beef and horse meat.
-Finns consume around 400g of horse meat per person per year and the country produces around 300–400 thousand tons of meat per year, while importing around 1.5 million kilograms per year from countries like Canada, Mexico or Argentina.
+Finns consume around 400g of horse meat per person per year and the country produces around 300–400 thousand kilograms of meat per year, while importing around 1.5 million kilograms per year from countries like Canada, Mexico or Argentina.
 No horses are bred for meat production and there are stringent laws against using meat from a horse that has been medicated or injected with antibiotics.
 Using meat from a horse that has been treated with non-equine medicine or has not been inspected by a veterinarian is banned outright.

 France

 In France, specialized butcher shops (boucheries chevalines) sell horse meat, as ordinary butcher shops were for a long time forbidden to deal in it.
 However, since the 1990s, it can be found in supermarket butcher shops and others.
 Horse meat was eaten in large amounts during the 1870 Siege of Paris, when it was included in haute cuisine menus.

 Horse fat is highly rated for making french fries, though rarely used nowadays.
+In 2023, the last remaining horse butcher in Paris described the meat as "going out of fashion" as he announced his retirement.